-Unclassified students are those students who are not enrolled in a specific curriculum major nor pursuing a degree or certificate award.
+Unclassified students are those students who are not enrolled in a specific curriculum major and are not pursuing a degree or certificate award.
 It is expected that such students will identify their educational objectives by the time of registration.
 They may seek assistance from faculty advisors and counselors to select courses during registration periods.
-When assistance is needed prior to registration, Unclassified Students may seek the help of counselors.
+When assistance is needed prior to registration, Unclassified Students may seek the help of courselors.